 5. The Fairmont Empress Hotel – Best Vegan Afternoon Tea

 When most people think afternoon-tea, they think fine china, scones, tiny-cucumber sandwiches, and decadent desserts.
 With butter-filled pastries, this age-old British-tradition might seem far from vegan-friendly, but surprisingly, the Fairmont Empress Hotel is able to accommodate 32 different dietary restrictions (sugar-free, gluten-free, vegan, whatever your heart desires).

 I highly recommend the Afternoon Tea at the Empress for a special occasion or a girls day out!
-They have a live pianist in the lounge, incredible vegan desserts and fabulous mimosas.
+They have a live pianist in the lounge, incredible vegan desserts and fabulous mimosas which makes them one of the best vegan restaurants in Victoria in my books.
 Read more in the review of Vegan Afternoon Tea at the Fairmont Empress Hotel Victoria.

 Overall, I have found a vegan lifestyle in Victoria to be exceptionally easy to maintain.
 With so many outdoor activities to enjoy on Vancouver island, I’m happy to promote restaurants that keep us all healthy, happy and full of energy.